Profit vs. Progress: An inside look at the failure of sustainable finance

 A new book by an insider pulls aside the curtain.

-Profit vs. Progress, to be published by MIT Press in March 2026, shows that socially responsible investing fails to live up to its name-- despite attracting trillions of dollars from credulous investors.
+Profit vs. Progress, to be published by MIT Press in April 2026, shows that socially responsible investing fails to live up to its name-- despite attracting trillions of dollars from credulous investors.

 "A devastating takedown of [sustainable] investing"